arazmj/gerdu/README.md

  -port int
         the server port number. (default 8080)
  -type string
-        type of cache, lru or lfu (default "lru")
+        type of cache, lru or lfu or weak (default "lru")
 ```

 Example of usage: